Salesforce.com Integration to Increase Business

 The advantage of such a DIY approach is that integrations are tailored to specific use cases, with developers writing customized connectors using the Salesforce.com API.
-For example, hand-coded solutions can be utilized to synchronize data between Salesforce.com and databases residing on-premise, or to create mashups using RightNow integration or SuccessFactors integration.
+For example, hand-coded solutions can be utilized to synchronize data between Salesforce.com and databases residing on-premises, or to create mashups using NetSuite integration or Workday integration.

 Hand coding, however, has a number of drawbacks:

 - It is time-consuming and costly.
 In-house developers can end up spending a significant amount of time writing custom code for a Salesforce.com integration project.
 This means that other IT projects receive less attention and budgets can skyrocket, especially if external consultants are involved.

 - It requires technical expertise.
 Because hand-coded integrations require specialized skills, business analysts must rely on developers to build integrations from scratch in order to successfully align IT systems with business processes.
 Code errors and general maintenance also require the involvement of highly skilled IT professionals, slowing down deployment times.

 - It doesn’t scale well.
 Hand-coding might make sense for simple architectures where only two or three systems need to be integrated, but such architectures will likely grow and evolve as business needs change.
 The procurement of a new system or SaaS application means more hand-coding is needed to connect each of these additions to Salesforce.com and to each other in a point-to-point fashion.
 In the long run, this is unsustainable for high growth businesses.